 The Short Duration Sub-fund is managed to earn most of its return through interest received on the fixed income securities it owns.
 The Short Duration Sub-fund will purchase those securities that, through the independent analysis of the Investment Manager and its investment management team, are believed to be highly unlikely to be subject to material price declines due to credit quality deterioration.

-The Short Duration Sub-fund shall predominantly invest in:
+Until 9 March 2023, the Short Duration Sub-fund shall predominantly invest in: